Disclosure and Barring Service ( DBS ) Checks for English Goju-Ryu Karate-Do Association

 Summary of the procedure:

-- 1. To start the DBS application please go to https://www.crbcheck.info/dbs-checking-service/ and follow the steps as instructed.
+- 1. To start the DBS application please go to https://www.cataphract.co.uk/ and click the top left hand corner to begin the DBS check.
 We anticipate most instructors will submit themselves for a Volunteer’s DBS Check at a total cost of £18.
 You can pay online during the application process with a credit or debit card.
 During the process you will be asked to enter the EGKA account ID number.

 - 2. Proof of Identity documents.
 Part of the DBS check is proving your identity.
 One of the steps you will be asked to complete during the online application is to enter specific details of the three documents you intend to supply to prove your identity.